StringEpsilon/Alnilam/docs/guides/philosophy.md

 ```

 As the user rotates their phone from portrait to landscape, this code will automatically redirect them to the dashboard. _The set of valid routes change depending on the dynamic nature of a mobile device in a user's hands_.

-This is just one example.
-There are many others we could discuss but we'll sum it up with this advice: To get your intuition in line with React Router's, think about components, not static routes.
-Think about how to solve the problem with React's declarative composability because nearly every "React Router question" is probably a "React question".